davidrumseymapcenter/overlaying-the-past/pages/popups.md

 Notice that the map's cursor doesn't change like it would normally when hovering over a link.
 A changing cursor improves user experience and interactivity by giving a clear visual signal that something on the map is clickable or interactive.
 Let's add this functionality to our map.

-The code below changes your cursor to a pointer when hovering over a point, then
+The code below changes your cursor to a pointer when hovering over a point, then back to the default "grab hand".

 `To Do`{:.info}